 2019 National Meeting: Conefest at the Oregon Garden

-Attendees are required to make their own reservations at the Oregon Garden Resort as well as the Riverside Inn if attending the post-tour.
+Attendees are required to make their own reservations at the Oregon Garden Resort, or the Best Western Pacific Inn, as well as the Riverside Inn if attending the post-tour.
 Oregon Garden Resort will honor this rate if you want to spend another night after returning from the post-tour the night of June 11th.

 Silverton—Oregon Garden Resort—$119 per night per room

 895 West Main St, Silverton Oregon 97381